 Module leader: Dr Marianne Wade

-Police co-operation in the EU and judicial co-operation in the EU
+- Police co-operation in the EU, Judicial co-operation in the EU and the EuroCrimes

-The Area of Freedom, Security and Justice and specific procedural measures (arrest warrant, evidence order etc)
+- The Area of Freedom, Security and Justice and specific criminal procedural measures

-The European Union as victim and facilitator of crime
+- The European Union victim and facilitator of crime.

 - The reach of punitivity within the EU.

 - Adjudication and criminal justice at the European level.